replicatedhq/replicated-docs/docs/enterprise/updating-embedded-cluster.md

 Absolute path to file:
 ```

-### Add-ons and App Manager Updates {#add-ons}
+### Add-ons and KOTS Updates {#add-ons}

-If the application vendor updated any add-ons in the Kubernetes installer specification since the last time that you ran the installation script in your cluster, the script automatically updates the add-ons after completing any required Kubernetes upgrade.
+If the application vendor updated any add-ons in the kURL installer specification since the last time that you ran the installation script in your cluster, the script automatically updates the add-ons after completing any required Kubernetes upgrade.

-For a complete list of add-ons that can be included in the Kubernetes installer specification, including the KOTS add-on, see [Add-ons](https://kurl.sh/docs/add-ons/antrea) in the kURL documentation.
+For a complete list of add-ons that can be included in the kURL installer specification, including the KOTS add-on, see [Add-ons](https://kurl.sh/docs/add-ons/antrea) in the kURL documentation.

 #### Containerd and Docker Add-on Updates